Rwanda 1994: the genocide of the Tutsi, the new exhibition at the Paris Shoah Memorial As part of the 30th commemoration 1994-2024

 Scientific Commission: Hélène Dumas, researcher at the CNRS, (CESPRA-EHESS).

-Coordination of the exhibition: Lucile Lignon, in charge of temporary exhibitions, Shoah Memorial, assisted by François Breloy.
+Exhibition coordination: Lucile Lignon, in charge of temporary exhibitions, Shoah Memorial, assisted by François Breloy.

 Graphics: Designers Unit.